hirwacedric123/inzu_link/README.md

-# InzuLink
+# InzuLink - Real Estate & Furniture Marketplace

-InzuLink is a Django-based web application that has the purpose of helping people to buy and sell products amongst each other.
+InzuLink is a Django-based real estate and furniture marketplace platform that connects buyers and sellers of **houses, land plots, and furniture**.

 ![Alt InzuLink](./static/images/hero.png)